mhunter52/matthewehunter/winchester_rolls.markdown

 ***

 ## Project Aim
 This repository serves as the home for an in-progress project to analyze the medieval Pipe Rolls of the Bishopric of Winchester.
-Texts have been selected based on full-text availability and suitability for transformational, programmatic analysis.
+At this initial stage, texts have been selected based on full-text availability and suitability for transformational, programmatic analysis.
 Four primary texts have been selected based on their completeness and availability.
+These texts are (or will be) encoded with a customized TEI schema that focuses on various informatic elements included in the documents such as people's names, places, categories of labor, labor or wage value, agricultural produce, and the like.
 Other texts will be added to fill in gaps in the data where possible, though many other texts focus on individual manors, rather than the entirety of the holdings of the Bishopric.
 This project will eventually aim to incorporate transcriptions of the remaining manorial rolls, though this will require many years of work.
-In the meantime, this project
+In the meantime, this project will grow based on enriching the printed editions of various texts that contain aspects of the Pipe Rolls to fill in gaps where possible.

+In addition, this project will provide various computational displays of the data presented in the rolls.
+Examples of which can be found on the [Data Visualization Page](../visualization/)

 ### Manors of the Bishopric of Winchester
 `[This is where the list of manors will go, in a table, with the Latin and English forms]`